 Step 5: Check for portability and convenience

 First of all: how much space have you got in your RV or boat?
 When space is a constraint every inch counts, so make sure to measure, measure and measure.
 And plan your space.
 You can typically get 12 Volt TVs in more and smaller sizes compared to home TVs, so take advantage of your options.
+If you’re after a mid sized TV, our 32″ SMART TV would be the perfect addition to your motorhome.

 Secondly, look for a sleek and compact model.
 No matter how many features you want to have built in your TV, you still need clean design and a TV that doesn’t get in the way of your vehicle’s interior.
 And whilst we are at this, let’s be honest.
 The last thing you want on your mind when moving from one stop to